CWE-CAPEC/REST-API-wg/Quick Start.md

 The API is available without any need to register or use any credentials.

 The root URL to access the API is: https<nolink>://cwe-api.mitre.org/api/v1/.
-It must be appending with one of these available endpoints:
+It must be prepended to these available endpoints:

 ![endpoints](endpoints.png)

 To view detailed documentation of the endpoints, use the [Swagger editor](https://editor.swagger.io).
 Download the file [openapi.json](openapi.json) to your local device and then import it into the Swagger editor using **File>Import file**

+Note that the endpoints weakness, category, and view will return the contents of the XML file for that CWE entry expressed in JSON.
+This is similar to the content that is available to download from https://cwe.mitre.org/data/downloads.html.
+To obtain additional information regarding relationships and membership, use the children, parents, descendants or ancestors endpoints.

 Note that a request for the children, parents, descendants or ancestors of an existing CWE will return an empty list, [], and a status of 200 if none exist.
 However, requesting a CWE id that does not exist from one of those endpoints will return a status of 404.